-Some radon reduction systems can reduce radon levels in your home by 99 percent and most homes can be fixed for about the same cost as other common home repairs.
+For most homes, active soil depressurization, or soil suction, is a cost-effective and reliable technique for reducing radon.
+It involves collecting the radon from beneath a building before it can enter.
+Radon levels in most homes can be reduced to 2 pCi/L or below, and most homes can be fixed for about the same cost as other common home repairs.
 Cost will vary with the reduction method you choose, the size of your house, how your home was built, and many other factors.

 Builders and contractors help to reduce residents' risk of lung cancer from exposure to radon when they build radon-resistant new homes.
-EPA states that the cost of radon resistant building is typically less than the cost to mitigate after construction.
-DHEC's Building Radon Out brochure is a great resource for home buyers who have purchased or are looking to purchase a new home that was built with the features of radon-resistant construction.
+According to the EPA, the cost of radon resistant building is typically less than the cost to mitigate after construction.

 Radon in water